VC-APAC/tech.vcapac.net/jobs/devops-lead.md

 * Strong desire to learn new technologies and improve existing skills
 * Fluent in English and either Mandarin or Vietnamese

+## What we offer?

+* An ambitious organization that is scaling fast and committed to delivering the best platform to our community
+* We are a test and learn company and are always challenging ourselves as a team
+* Agile work environment
+* International team
+* Technical Conferences overseas, meetups to learn more & share more
+* Attractive salary & bonus scheme

 ## About Vestiaire Collective

 Vestiaire Collective is a global platform that connects millions of buyers and sellers of desirable pre-loved fashion.
 It is dedicated to transforming the fashion industry for a more sustainable future by promoting the circular fashion movement as an alternative to overproduction and overconsumption and the wasteful practices of the fashion industry.
 Vestiaire Collective provides its community with inspiration, tools and features to lead the change as they sell and buy unique pre-loved pieces from each other's wardrobes.
 The platform is unique thanks to its highly engaged community and its rare, desirable inventory of 3 million items.